Grayson-code/Evac-Bot/README.md

 ### Production

-You can also run the bot with `npm dev`, this will first build your code and then run `node ./dist/index.js`.
+You can also run the bot with `npm run dev`, this will first build your code and then run `node ./dist/index.js`.
 But this is not the recommended way to run a bot in production.

 ## License